Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 Stickied posts are pinned to the top of the subreddit in the default 'hot' listing.
 On a user profile, they show as a pinned post at the top of the listing.

-The `num` argument is used when stickying (i.e., `state` is `true`).
+The `num` argument is used when stickying (i.e., `state` is true).
 It specifies which position the post is to be placed in the existing list of stickied posts.
+If a stickied post is already occupying that position, it will be **replaced** (the post in that position will be unsticked).
 In a subreddit, there can be 2 sticked posts at a time, `num` can be either `1` or `2`.
 On a user profile, there can be 4 sticked posts at a time, `num` can be from `1` to `4`.
-If a number is specified outside a range, it will be clamped within range.
+If a number is specified outside a range, it will be clamped.

 When stickying and `num` is not specified:

-* When subreddit stickying, the post will be appended to the bottom of the sticky list.
+* When subreddit stickying, the post will be appended to the **bottom** of the sticky list.
-  If the list was full then the bottom-most post will be replaced.
+  If the list is full then the bottom-most post will be **replaced**.
-* When user profile stickying, the post will be added to the top of the sticky list.
+* When user profile stickying, the post will be added to the **top** of the sticky list.
-  If the list was full then the bottom-most post will be evicted.
+  If the list is full then the bottom-most post will be **evicted**, like a queue.

+Stickying a post that is already stickied causes a 409 (Conflict) HTTP error.
+Unstickying a post that isn't stickied does nothing.

 If `state` is not specified then it is assumed to be `false` and the post will be unstickied.

 You cannot reorder sticky posts directly.
 You must unsticky them then re-sticky them.

+Returns ``{"json": {"errors": []}}`` on success.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
    :escape: \

+   "id","string","Full ID36 of a Submission."
+   "state","boolean","True to sticky, false to unsticky.
+Default false."
+   "num","integer","An integer position.
+Ignored if `state` is false."
-   "id","string","full ID of a Submission" "state","boolean","whether to sticky (`true`) or unsticky (`false`) this post" "num","integer","an integer position" "to_profile","boolean","if `true` sticky the post to your user profile instead of its subreddit"
+   "to_profile","boolean","If true, sticky the post to your user profile instead of its subreddit."

 |

-.. csv-table:: API Errors
+.. csv-table:: API Errors (variant 2)
    :header: "Error","Description"
    :escape: \